 1) Remember to Drink

 Water, not just alcohol!
-Those traditional Irish cocktails are still delightful, but the bartender might be a little giving with the liquor, causing your drink to be stronger then you might think.
+Believe it or not, drinking water can help you avoid DUI on St. Patrick’s Day.
+Those traditional Irish cocktails are still delightful, but the bartender might be a little giving with the liquor, causing your drink to be stronger than you might think.
 After three or four of these, your body is going to need hydration!
 The more water that you drink while consuming alcohol; the less likely you are to feel that awful hangover later.
 (We do not guarantee that drinking water will help you avoid the hangover completely, but it will help.)

-St. Patrick’s Day food such as Irish stew or Shepard’s pies are delectable (for those with hearty stomachs) dishes that pair well with beer or even a dyed green cocktail.
+St. Patrick’s Day foods, such as Irish stew or Shepard’s pies, are delectable dishes that pair well with beer or even a dyed green cocktail.
 Those Irish finger foods will help soak up the alcohol, so it’s vital to eat while drinking.
 If you don’t and avoid even snacking, that alcohol is going to hit you faster than usual and could give you a massive hangover.
 If the bar or pub scene isn’t in your St. Patrick’s Day future, there are several other activities that you can participate in and stay safe in March.

 3) Party at Home